aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 ### 2.1.7.
 Substitution Areas

-Each team’s substitution area is a 21 by 3 yard rectangle outside of the pitch and bordering their own keeper zone.
+Each team's substitution area is a 21 by 3 yard rectangle outside of the pitch and bordering their own keeper zone.

-A. One side of the substitution area is the scorekeeper’s sideline inside the keeper zone.
+A. One side of the substitution area is the scorekeeper's sideline inside the keeper zone.

 B. The substitution area extends 3 yards away from the sideline.

 ### 2.1.8.
 Team Benches

-Each team’s bench is a 21 by 3 yard rectangle that extends 3 yards farther from the pitch behind their substitution area.
+Each team's bench is a 21 by 3 yard rectangle that extends 3 yards farther from the pitch behind their substitution area.

 ### 2.1.9.
 The Player Area

 The player area is a rectangle enclosing the pitch with the pitch at its center.

 A. This rectangle is:

 i.
 48 yards wide and 72 yards long.

 B. The player area must be clear of obstacles and dangerous terrain.

 i.
 No non-tournament specific obstructions, such as spectators, may be set up within the player area.

 C. During gameplay, the player area is reserved for:

 i.
-Players on the active roster of the teams in play. ii.
-Referees and officials assigned to the game currently in play. iii.
-Tournament staff given access to the player area (at their own risk) at the discretion of the head referee or tournament director. iv.
-Team staff (as designated in *1.1.2.
-Team Staff*).
+Players on the active roster of the teams in play.

+ii.
+Referees and officials assigned to the game currently in play.

+iii.
+Tournament staff given access to the player area (at their own risk) at the discretion of the head referee or tournament director.

+iv.
+Team staff (as designated in *[1.1.2.
+Team Staff](#112-team-staff)*).

 D. Spectators may not enter the player area.

 E. Tournaments may apply to the Gameplay Department for a waiver to use a field with a player area 48 yards wide and 54 yards long.

 ### 2.1.10.
 Field Markings